-- c.
-Apply mathematical, accounting, finance, and economic principles in the solution of problems; - d.
+- d.
 Integrally apply knowledge of public health, epidemiology, and human relations necessary to act effectively and efficiently in the delivery of health services; - e.
 Evaluate the performance of organizations as social systems in light of the theories and practices of service management; - f.
 Integrate the principles of planning, organization, direction, control, and evaluation of managerial processes, as they apply to health services.